• There are no suggestions because the search field is empty.

 Estimated reading time: 5 minutes

-Anger getting the best of two people who are fightingControlling Anger—Is It the Best Solution?
+Anger getting the best of two people who are fighting

 If we spend time running from anger, labeling it as bad, and judging angry people, we've pretty much boxed ourselves in.
-And we've also forgotten the most important thing: to seek to understand the emotion of anger.

-Perhaps we never learned that anger is vital energy.
-It needs to be understood, managed productively, and utilized to take effective action on our own behalf.
-Anger has a wisdom of its own—and an essential purpose.
 Yes, handling anger from others can be tough, especially if we're afraid of anger.
-It can be intimidating, yet if our anger is out of control, it's often linked to past trauma and unresolved pain as children.
+It can even be intimidating, yet if our anger is out of control, it's often linked to past trauma and unresolved pain as children.

-Roasting marshmellows over a campfireJust as fire can be a very helpful source of warmth and energy, so can anger.
+Just as fire can be a very helpful source of warmth, pleasure, and energy, so can anger.
 We've all experienced the comforting warmth of an evening campfire while toasting marshmallows.
 Anger can be helpful too.

-The Surprising Purpose of Anger
+The Surprising Purposes of Anger

 Anger's primary job is to signal us when we are hurt or we are in danger of sacrificing what is most precious to us, our personal power.
 Anger flares up when boundaries have been infringed upon or an important value or goal has been compromised or thwarted.